About Green Teas and Matcha Green Tea

 Click here to shop our full range of Organic Green Tea offerings

-Matcha Powder Information
+Matcha History and Information

 “What is an O.R.A.C unit?”

 Matcha green tea contains the highest concentration of antioxidants compared to all natural fruits and vegetables known thus far.
-The oxygen radical absorption capacity (O.R.A.C) test is a scientifically controlled set of experiments developed by the United States department of agriculture (USDA) and Tufts University to assess the antioxidant potency of foods and beverages.
+The Oxygen Radical Absorption Capacity (O.R.A.C) test is a scientifically controlled set of experiments developed by the United States department of agriculture (USDA) and Tufts University to assess the antioxidant potency of foods and beverages.
 The results of the ORAC test helps to standardize, quantify, and objectively compare different foods and beverages for their antioxidant potency.

 Results for the latest O.R.A.C tests have shown that organic ceremonial grade Matcha green tea contains 1384 O.R.A.C units per gram.
 When compared to other antioxidant rich fruits and vegetables, as published by the Agricultural Research Service, the in-house research arm of the USDA, Matcha clearly stands out above the rest!